fivetran/dbt_recharge/README.md

 </p>

 ## What does this dbt package do?
-- Produces modeled tables that leverage Recharge data from [Fivetran's connector](https://fivetran.com/docs/applications/recharge) in the format described by [this ERD](https://fivetran.com/docs/applications/recharge#schemainformation) and build off the output of our [Recharge source package](https://github.com/fivetran/dbt_recharge_source).
+- Produces modeled tables that leverage Recharge data from [Fivetran's connector](https://fivetran.com/docs/applications/recharge) in the format described by [this ERD](https://fivetran.com/docs/applications/recharge#schemainformation).
 - Enables you to better understand your Recharge data by summarizing customer, revenue, and subscription trends.
 - Generates a comprehensive data dictionary of your source and modeled Recharge data through the [dbt docs site](https://fivetran.github.io/dbt_recharge/).